bfischer1121/extjs2react/README.md

 e2r will then add placeholder ES6 classes to the file's generated output.
 You can of course safely remove these as long as you export classes of the same names.

+## XTemplates to JSX
+When compiling templates, ExtJS wraps `tpl` conditional statements in native `with(values)` blocks.
+This adds `values` to the scope chain so we can write `<tpl if="age &gt; 1">` instead of `<tpl if="values.age &gt; 1">`.

+To keep the generated JSX clean, e2r will instead auto-prefix unqualified, uncapitalized variables with `values`.
+This may change the reference if you're referring to variables outside of `values`, and so require manual adjustment.

 ## Progress
 ### Architecture
 - [x] ClassManager → ES6 modules